 The Company also initiated an enterprise risk management process several years ago, which is coordinated by the Company's Internal Audit department, under the supervision of the Company's Chief Financial Officer.
 This process initially involved the identification of the Company's programs and processes related to risk management, and the individuals responsible for them.
 Included was a self-assessment survey completed by senior personnel requesting information regarding perceived risks to the Company, with follow-up interviews with members of senior management to review any gaps between their and their direct reports' responses.
 The information gathered was tailored to coordinate with the Company's strategic planning process such that the risks could be categorized in a manner that identified the specific Company strategies that may be jeopardized and plans could be developed to address the risks to those strategies.
 The Company then conducted an open-ended survey aligned with the objectives of the Company's strategic goals with several individuals with broad risk management and/or risk oversight responsibilities.
-Included in the survey was the identification of the top concerns, assessment of their risk impact and probability, and identification of the responsible risk owner.
+Included in the survey was the identification of the responsible risk owner.
 Finally, a condensed survey of top risks was completed by approximately 200 senior personnel to validate the risks and the risk rankings.